makersacademy/bowling-challenge/README.md

 })
 ```

-- I used Karma and ChromeHeadless to enable runnings tests from the terminal.
+- I used Karma and ChromeHeadless to enable running the Jasmine tests from the terminal.
 This then enabled me to Implement CI using Travis.
 - Using NYC and Coveralls I then set up automated test coverage reports for the codebase.
 - Note - NYC currently fails to report coverage when running tests locally, however the stats are accurately sent to coveralls, reporting 98% test coverage.